Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Theoretical guarantees of F3I

 \section{Theoretical guarantees of F3I}

-In a nutshell, F3I iteratively improves the imputed values by changing the weight vectors that combine the K neighbors among the naively imputed points for each sample.
+In a nutshell, F3I iteratively improves the imputed values by changing the weight vector that combines the $K$ neighbors among the naively imputed points for each sample.
 One of the most common metrics to evaluate the imputation quality is the Mean Squared Error (MSE) on the imputed values.